ashikajnair/6-day-Devops/Day-2/README.md

 EC2 instance is created

-Go to instances dashboard and connect the instance and run it
+Go to instances dashboard and connect the instance.

 Some of the commands used are: